arapulido/arapulido.github.io/blog/_posts/2022-03-11-datadog-log-preprocessing.markdown

 ![Preprocessing attributes](/img/preprocessing_attributes.png)

-New processed logs with a `server` attribute will parse the content of it as host going forward.
+New processed logs with a `server` attribute will parse its content as host going forward.

 # Summary